The European Pavilion

 Europe is more than a collection of nation-states and it needs a different story to engage with its future.

-The European Pavilion is an initiative by the European Cultural Foundation developed in collaboration with partners from across Europe.
-It is launched in 2020 with The European Pavilion Podcast, a research tool to explore some of the issues raised by this initiative.
+The European Pavilion is a new programme by the European Cultural Foundation developed in collaboration with partners from across Europe.
+It was launched in 2020 with The European Pavilion Podcast, a research tool to explore some of the issues raised by this initiative.

 To imagine the Europe of tomorrow is not an easy task.
 It is neither a question of beginning from a blank page nor following a preconceived narrative.
 Rather, it is about adding footnotes and creating spaces for imagination.